 - Start > All Programs and search for the Python version installed

-- In the Python menu directory, right click on ‘Python (command line)’ when using version 2.x or ‘Python’ when using version 3.x, and select Properties
+- In the Python menu directory, right-click on ‘Python (command line)’ when using Python version 2.x, or right-click on ‘Python’ when using Python version 3.x

 - In the Eclipse Workbench, choose Window > Preferences